carballosa/react-tictactoe/README.md

 Deploys a production build of the app to `GitHub pages`.<br>

-Before deploying, open `package.json` add change the `homepage` field with your GitHub account and repository names:
+Before deploying, open `package.json` and change the `homepage` field with your GitHub account and repository names:

 ```sh
 "homepage": "https://myusername.github.io/my-app",